-- Simply turn your oven to the lowest heat possible and spread the on a baking sheet.
+Simply turn your oven to the lowest heat possible and spread the pumpkin seeds on a baking sheet.

-If you are lucky enough to have a dehydrator, here’s how to use one to dehydrate :
+If you are lucky enough to have a dehydrator, here’s how to use one to dehydrate pumpkin seeds:

-- Spread the out on your tray or trays.
+Spread the pumpkin seeds out on your tray or trays.
 They can overlap a little, but make sure they’re not stacked more than two seeds deep anywhere so everyone gets their own turn to dry out. :)

-But before you worry about drying them out, you should first soak your overnight and then rinse them before dehydrating them.
-Soaking allows the nutrients to be more readily available to your body when you eat them and makes the seeds easier to digest.
+But before you worry about drying them out, you should first soak your pumpkin seeds overnight and then rinse them before dehydrating them.
+Soaking pumpkin seeds allows the nutrients to be more readily available to your body when you eat them and makes the seeds easier to digest.

-These tricky items also include your beloved store-bought latte, which typically is made with dairy milk, espresso and flavored sugar syrup.
+These tricky items also include your beloved store-bought pumpkin spice latte, which typically is made with dairy milk, espresso and flavored sugar syrup.

 But this can be prevented if you make all your favorite pumpkin recipes.
 Whenever you can make your own recipes, you can feel good about the ingredients you include because you are aware of everything that goes into it.

-Let’s keep our party going. 🙂 Have a great day and see you tomorrow!
+Let’s keep our pumpkin party going. :) Have a great day and see you tomorrow!